Stamped Concrete Coloring Options

 What are the concrete stamps made from?

-Our manufacturer hand creates each concrete stamp out of a special formula of polymer.
+Our manufacturer, Proline Concrete Tools, hand creates each concrete stamp out of a special formula of polymer.
 This special formula allows for lighter, yet more durable stamps.

 Stamped Concrete Release Agents

-Liquid Release Agent is a clear, colorless bond breaker used to prevent the concrete stamp or concrete stamping tools from sticking to the wet concrete.
-Liquid release is sprayed onto the concrete surface as you stamp the concrete.
+Liquid release agent is a clear, colorless bond breaker used to prevent the concrete stamp or concrete stamping tools from sticking to the wet concrete.
+Liquid release is sprayed onto the stamps/skins/mats and concrete surface as you stamp the concrete.
 Do not get too far ahead of the stamping process.
-The benefit of using a liquid release agent is that it is less messy and you can see the stamping impressions much easier than you can if you use a powder release agent.
-The con is that it provides no color, but you can use water-based Ez-Tique to achieve a similar look to the antique release once the concrete has dried.
+The benefit of using a liquid release agent is that it is less messy, less clean up, and you can see the stamping impressions easier than when using a colored powder release.
+Proline offers water-based EZ-Tique to achieve a similar look to the antique release once the concrete has dried if you are looking to add additional depth with color.
 The coverage rate for the liquid release is approximately 200 sf per gallon.

 Stamped Concrete Sealers

-Do I need to seal my concrete after coloring and stamping?
-If so, how often?
+Do I need to seal my concrete after stamping and coloring?

 What’s the difference with sealers?

-There are many different kinds of sealers and concrete doesn’t have to have a sealer to perform well, but concrete sealers will extend the life of the concrete and give your concrete color a pop and shine that can only be achieved by using a sealer.
+There are many kinds of sealers.
+Concrete doesn’t require a sealer to perform well, but concrete sealers will extend the life of the concrete and give your concrete color a pop and shine.
 Sealers typically come in a high gloss or matte appearance.
-An important fact to be considered when selecting your sealer is what is your state’s VOC (volatile organic compounds) requirement?
+An important factor to be considered when selecting your sealer is your state’s VOC (volatile organic compounds) requirement.
 If you are unsure, check with your state’s EPA office.
-Many sealers with a higher VOC are not legal in all of the states.
+Many sealers with a higher VOC are not legal in all the states.
 For example, Californians are only permitted to use sealers with a VOC no higher than 100.

 The most common concrete sealers are acrylic-resin based sealers.
 Acrylic sealers are cost effective and often blended with epoxies, polyurethanes or silicones to improve the performance and water resistance.
 Acrylic sealers are available in many forms with some performing far superior to others.
 A less expensive sealer such as a styrene acrylic is a lower performing sealer that may yellow and degrade when exposed to sunlight or extreme weather conditions.
 The best type of sealer is a pure acrylic resin sealer that will last longer with no yellowing.